lrendon12/ReadMeGenerator/README.md

-# This is my awesome README Generator
+# This is my awesome README generator

   ![license badge](https://img.shields.io/badge/license-MIT-brightgreen)

 ### Description
-Easy way to create a readme file for your repositories,
+creates a read me for your project,

 ### Table of Contents
 1. [ Description. ](##Description)